Professional wrestling strikes: Forehand chop

 Sometimes referred to as a frying pan or an open-hand chop.
 Despite the name, it refers to a slap properly and not a chop.
-The wrestler strikes downwards the chest, nape or back of an opponent, using the open palm of the hand.
+The wrestler strikes downward the chest, nape or back of an opponent, using the open palm of the hand.

 Double open hand chop

 Also called blazing chop, this variation sees a standing wrestler striking the chest of a charging opponent with both palms sideways, shoving them down to the mat back first.

 Slap

 The wrestler delivers an overpowering open-hand slap crossing the opponent's face, ears, or nape.
 This simple strike is more often performed by female wrestlers or villains.
 A variation associated to Dusty Rhodes and his family involves a charging wrestler attacking with a slap as if performing a clothesline.
+Human Tornado often used a backhand variation called the Pimp Slap.

 Double slap

 Also known as a bell clap, the wrestler slaps both ears of an opponent simultaneously with the palms of both hands, disorienting their balance.
 It is often used as a counter for a bear hug.